29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. In this written work, we answered 15 problems about hypothesis testing.
 We had to determine its null hypothesis, alternative hypothesis, and whether it was directional or non-directional.
 2. In this written work, we answered 10 problems about finding the critical value.
 We had to determine the critical value, and if it was positive or negative.
+3. In this written work, we were given 5 problems.
+We had to distinguish the independent from the dependent variable.
+4. In this written work, we were given 3 problems to find the value of r and make an interpretation of the correlation of the variables.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**